crazypill/aprs-monitor/README.md

 Thank you for contributing to this project.
 It is not meant to replace the excellent APRS.fi iOS app.
 For some reason, I could not get that app to see my RPi bluetooth KISS port so I wrote my own app.
 I've spent about a week solid writing this and this current feature set will be released as v1.0.
 I plan to add more features later depending on how many people find this app valuable or how much feedback I get.

+This code uses some of Direwolf's APRS packet decoding code which I heavily modified and used directly in my code.
+I will add a page in the settings UI to list all open source information (this isn't done yet).

 There are no iOS apps that let you connect to a remote TNC.
 There's APRSDroid on Android that I found which actually found my RPi but then crashed connecting to it, and subsequently crashed every launch thereafter.

 I hope you enjoy the app-  you can purchase it on the Apple Appstore if you don't want to build it yourself.